 The list displays several common services, but you are not limited to these choices.
-To add any additional services or applications that do not already appear, select User Defined.
+To add any additional services or applications that are not in the list, select User Defined.

 - If you know that the application uses either TCP or UDP, select the appropriate protocol.
 If you are not sure, select Both. - 7.
-Enter the starting and ending port numbers. - If the application uses a single port number, enter that number in both fields. - Select the radio button for the IP address configuration you want to block, and enter the IP addresses.
+Enter the starting and ending port numbers.

+If the application uses a single port number, enter that number in both fields.

+8. Select the radio button for the IP address configuration you want to block, and enter the IP addresses.